ckeditor/ckeditor4-docs/guides/dev/features/codesnippet/README.md

 		<link href="ckeditor/plugins/codesnippet/lib/highlight/styles/default.css" rel="stylesheet">
 	</head>

-**Note:** if you want to use diffrent skin insert other CSS file than the default one.
+**Note:** if you want to use different skin insert other CSS file than the default one.
 You can preview themes in the codesnippet plugin sample.

 ## Changing highlighter theme